 - Has the resources and knowledge to perform extensive investigations to reveal the truth

-Attorney James Alston has vast knowledge of the inner workings of the criminal justice system that allow him to anticipate the substance of a prosecution’s case, and better prepare a defense case.
+Houston criminal defense attorney, James Alston, has vast knowledge of the inner workings of the criminal justice system that allow him to anticipate the substance of a prosecution’s case, and better prepare a defense case.
 He is known for his professional case development, ability to present a convincing case to a judge and jury in raising reasonable doubt, and for his personal dedication to his clients.
-Call today for help.
+Call today for help from one of the greatest identity theft attorneys Houston has to offer.